Cinderella III: A Twist in Time: Plot

+When the Prince meets Anastasia, he instantly realizes she is not the girl he has been searching for.
+However, Lady Tremaine uses the wand to enchant him into believing Anastasia is the one he danced with at the ball.
+Cinderella sneaks into the palace as a maid and encounters the Prince, who informs her of his plan to marry Anastasia.
+Jaq and Gus, having seen Lady Tremaine use the wand to cast her spell, reveal the truth to Cinderella, and together they devise a plan to recover the wand.

-Disguised as a palace maid, Cinderella steals the wand from Lady Tremaine's bedroom, but she is seized by guards before she can reverse the spell, briefly grazing the Prince's hand while she is apprehended.
-The Prince begins to recognize Cinderella, who Lady Tremaine has ordered be exiled from the kingdom via ship.
-Jaq and Gus explain the entire ordeal to the Prince, eventually showing him Cinderella's repaired glass slipper, which finally restores his memory.
-Despite his father's protesting, the Prince pursues the ship and professes his love for Cinderella, who agrees to marry him.
+Despite Anastasia's lack of refinement, the King grows fond of her, as she reminds him of his late wife, the Queen.
+He gifts her the Queen's cherished seashell, which causes Anastasia to start have mixed feelings about her family's deceit.
+Meanwhile, Cinderella sneaks into Lady Tremaine's bedroom and manages to steal the wand but is captured by guards before she can reverse the spell.
+As she is apprehended, she grazes the Prince's hand, sparking a faint recognition.
+Under Lady Tremaine's orders, Cinderella is sentenced to exile and placed on a ship to leave the kingdom.
+Jaq and Gus reveal the entire scheme to the Prince, presenting him with Cinderella's repaired glass slipper.
+The sight of the slipper restores his memory, and he rushes to intercept the ship.
+There, he confesses his love to Cinderella, who joyfully agrees to marry him.

-Upon returning to the palace, the Prince and Cinderella explain Lady Tremaine's deceit to the King who orders the Tremaine family's immediate arrest, but they escape with the wand.
-As Cinderella prepares for her wedding, Lady Tremaine returns with Anastasia, who – despite being visibly reluctant – has been magically transformed into a Cinderella doppelgänger.
-Lady Tremaine traps Cinderella and the mice in an enchanted pumpkin carriage driven by their cat, Lucifer.
-Cinderella, Jaq, and Gus defeat Lucifer, freeing themselves before the carriage rides over a cliff.
+After returning to the palace, the Prince and Cinderella inform the King of Lady Tremaine's scheme, prompting him to order the Tremaine family's arrest.
+However, they flee with the wand.
+As Cinderella prepares for her wedding, Lady Tremaine returns with Anastasia, whom she has magically transformed into Cinderella's double.
+Using the wand, Lady Tremaine traps Cinderella and the mice in an enchanted pumpkin carriage driven by their cat, Lucifer.
+Cinderella, Jaq, and Gus work together to escape before the carriage drives over a cliff.

-Cinderella returns to the palace on horseback just in time to see Anastasia refuse to proceed with the wedding at the altar, deciding she would rather earn her own true love without robbing it from someone else.
-Enraged, Lady Tremaine transforms several guards into animals as they pursue her, before turning her attention to Cinderella and Anastasia.
-The Prince uses his sword to deflect a spell cast at them, turning Lady Tremaine and Drizella into toads.
-After returning herself to her true form, Anastasia offers to return the seashell to the King but he refuses, reminding her that everyone deserves a chance at love.
-Cinderella and Anastasia reconcile and together restore the Fairy Godmother.
-She offers to undo Lady Tremaine's change of events, but sees that Cinderella and the Prince's love has grown stronger thanks to the adventure and decides to leave them be.
+Cinderella arrives at the palace on horseback just as Anastasia decides to stop the wedding, realizing she wants to find her own true love.
+Angry at Anastasia's defiance, Lady Tremaine transforms several guards into animals.
+The Prince uses his sword to shield Cinderella and Anastasia from the same spell, which deflects and transforms Lady Tremaine and Drizella into toads.
+After returning to her original form, Anastasia offers the seashell back to the King, but he declines, reminding her that everyone deserves a chance at love.
+Cinderella and Anastasia reconcile and restore the Fairy Godmother; she offers to return them to their original timeline but, seeing that Cinderella and the Prince’s bond has only grown stronger, decides to leave things as they are.

-During the credits, Cinderella allows Anastasia to move into the palace, where she falls in love with the Baker once again.
-In a mid-credits scene, Drizella and Lady Tremaine are placed in the cellar and restored to their human forms, but are both now dressed in Cinderella's old rags, much to their horror.
+During the credits, Cinderella allows Anastasia to move into the palace, where she falls in love with the Baker from the previous movie once again.
+In a mid-credits scene, Drizella and Lady Tremaine are restored to their human forms, but are both dressed in Cinderella's old rags, much to their horror.